DevCompat/devcompat.github.io/_posts/2018/2018-08-27-What is Kotlin and Why to use it.markdown

 And Kotlin will write all the boilerplate code (**setters**, **getters** and even overrides the **equals()** and **hashCode()**) which makes code <u>less verbose and more expressive</u>.

 ## 2. Statically Typed
 Kotlin is a **statically typed language** same as **Java**.
 Statically typed means that the <u>type of every expression is known at compile time</u> and thus compiler can validate the methods and fields.
 But unlike java, Kotlin doesn't require you to specify the type of every variable explicitly.
 Most of the time, it can automatically be <u>determined by the context</u>.
-This ability of compiler (determining type by context) is known as **Type Interfernce**.
+This ability of compiler (determining type by context) is known as **Type Interference**.
 {% highlight java %}
 val x = 10;
 {% endhighlight %}